tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-06-08-ppw-ledwo-legalne-4.md

 [extra.gallery]

 1 = { path = "plakat_ll4.jpg", caption = "Show poster, released on Apr 28, 2024 on Facebook.", source = "PPW's Facebook page"}
+2 = { path = "robert_star_is_ewenement.jpg", caption = "Graphics announcing Robert Star, released on May 11, 2024 on Facebook.", source="PPW's Facebook page"}
 +++

 Ledwo Legalne IV (_Barely Legal_) is an upcoming event by [PPW Ewenement](@/o/ppw.md), scheduled for Saturday, June 8th 2024.
 The venue announced is Praga Centrum, a music and event venue in Warsaw's east-side Praga district.
 This is the same venue that hosted [Ewenement Haze](@/e/ppw/2024-04-20-ppw-ewenement-haze.md).